potterjane/bobs-and-bangs/testing.md

     * Submit the form without filling any of the fields and verify that an error message about the required fields appears
     * Submit the form with all fields, except the 'Message' field, filled in and verify that an error message about the required fields appears
     * Submit the form with just letters and no '@' symbol or with letters before but not after the '@' symbol in the 'E-mail address' field and verify that an error message about invalid e-mail address appears
-    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Send' button.
+    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears' when clicking the 'Send' button.
 This action is expected and correct in this project.

 6. Links on Contact page
     * Go to the Contact page